SAIT is under the administration of the following Executive Management Team:

 Dr. Ross holds a PhD from the University of Nebraska, Master of Aquaculture (MAq) from Simon Fraser University, a Master of Business Administration (MBA) from Dalhousie University and a Bachelor of Science (BSc) from Dalhousie University.

+Heather Magotiaux brings 20 years of executive leadership from the health and advanced education sectors to SAIT.
 Her talents in strategic communications, resource development and reputation management have made her an award-winning strategist and allowed her to be a results-oriented leader who builds high-performing teams.